 Should the student wish to start her teaching career, the credits, as specified on the previous pages, must be obtained by the student in a four year period.

 You are entitled to start teaching the DASA Examination syllabus but can only enter candidates for examination purposes under an already qualified DASA teacher and after completing the ERN workshop.

 Once you have passed the theoretical part and done all the requirements for Provisional membership, you are fully qualified, and can enter students in your own name.

-For further enquiries regarding the membership please the DASA office:
+For further enquiries regarding the membership please contact the DASA office:

 Tel: 012 993 1216

-We kindly remind you that the DASA Code of Conduct states that you are requested not to open a studio within a 5km radius of another DASA teacher.
+We kindly remind you that the DASA Code of Conduct state that you are requested not to open a studio within a 5km radius of another DASA teacher.